hlesesne/directory-s3-push-php/README.md

 Simple script to copy the contents of wp-content/uploads (or any other directory) to an S3 directory when they change.

 I wrote the script specifically to allow us to host all the content in our WordPress uploads directory on S3/CloudFront by simply modifiying the .htaccess file to redirect.
-Let me know if anyone needs an example of how to do that.
+Let me know if you need an example of how to do that.

 Requires: S3.php
 Set AWS Key/Secret and the name of the destination AWS S3 bucket then run: